mmzeeman/educkdb/README.md

 DuckDB NIF for Erlang.

-DuckDB is an DuckDB is an in-process SQL OLAP database management system.
+DuckDB (https://duckdb.org/) is an in-process SQL OLAP database management system.
 This library makes it possible to use DuckDB in Erlang, Elixir or other languages supported by the beam.

 # API